Originally posted 24th May 2021

 Our Prestige Classic Chevron Brown flooring is the most versatile product in this style, being suitable for a wide range of environments that may see a lot of footfall or traffic, from kitchens to hallways, dining rooms and living rooms.

 Coloured textured laminate in a chevron pattern will also create the same effect in a fraction of the time it takes to lay a full floor.
-Our high-quality Parquet Chevron Style Coffee Vinyl also delivers an optimum effect to enliven your home or workplace.
+Our high-quality Ecostep Alaska Cushioned vinyl also delivers an optimum effect to enliven your home or workplace.

 Which parquet flooring should I go for?